-The table below illustrates the approximate annual cycle of work and the key times for each part of the risk management process:
+Reporting of the CRR may be required more regularly on some occasions, see the table in Appendix 1 at the end of this policy for the full schedule, illustrating the approximate annual cycle of work and the key times for each part of the risk management process:

-Approximate Risk Management Cycle
+Appendix 1: Approximate Risk Management Cycle

-April May June July Aug Sept Oct Nov Dec Jan Feb Mar Business Planning New Business Plans and budgets in place for financial year.
-Business Planning process for following year begins: Key risks identified in Corporate Business Planning process provided to HoS.
+Apr May June July Aug Sept Oct Nov Dec Jan Feb Mar Busines s Planning New Business Plans and budgets in place for financial year.
+Business Planning process for following year begins.
+Key risks identified in Corporate Business Planning process provided to HoS.
 Budget approval provided for following year Business Plans.
 Internal Audit Audit Opinion presented to CLT + LA&GP.
 Risks to the organisation considered.
 Audit work for the next quarter set.
-New and emerging risks considered.
+New and emerging risks considered Audit work for the next quarter set.
+New and emerging risks considered Audit work for the next quarter set.
+New and emerging risks considered Annual audit plan set.
 Audit work for the next quarter set.
-New and emerging risks considered.
-Audit work for the next quarter set.
-New and emerging risks considered.
-Annual audit plan set.
-Audit work for the next quarter set.
-New and emerging risks considered. СМТ CRR presented to CMT by ACE CRR presented to CMT by ACE CRR presented to CMT by ACE CRR presented to CMT by ACE Cabinet CRR reported via Quarterly Performance Report CRR reported via Quarterly Performance Report CRR reported via Quarterly Performance Report CRR reported via Quarterly Performance Report CGAS CRR Report to CGAS
+New and emerging risks considered CMT CRR presente d to CMT by ACE CRR presente d to CMT by ACE CRR presente d to CMT by ACE CRR presente d to CMT by ACE Cabinet CRR reported via Quarterly Performanc e Report CRR reported via Quarterly Performanc e Report CRR reported via Quarterly Performanc e Report CRR reported via Quarterly Performanc e Report CGAS CRR Report to CGAS